 Leaves: Fall Bloom: Spring Fruit/Seed/Nut: Spring, fruit is poisonous

-Wildlife Value: Hummingbirds nectar at flowers, the nuts are eaten by squirrels
+Wildlife Value: The Yellow buckeye is moderately deer resistant.
+Hummingbirds nectar at the flowers, the nuts are eaten by squirrels.

 - 75 foot

 - The Yellow buckeye's flowers are yellow, (each 1/2 to 1” long) in erect panicles (to 6” long) appear in mid-spring.
 Flowers are followed by the familiar buckeye fruit, which is a globular dehiscent capsule consisting of 1-2 buckeyes encased by a leathery light brown partitioned husk.
 The husk is smooth on the outside.
 Fruit on the tree is interesting but not particularly ornamental.
 When ripe, each buckeye turns red brown with a light eye (hilum).

 - The Yellow buckeye will grow in average, medium moisture, well-drained soils in full sun to part shade.
 Prefers fertile, moist, humusy-sandy loams.
 The foliage tends to scorch and generally depreciate in dry conditions.
 This is a taprooted tree that once established is difficult to transplant.

 - Fissured and scaly